yoris29/web-challenges/backend/01-intro-to-express/README.md

 - `npm install` - Downloads and installs all the packages your project needs
 - `cp .env.example .env` - Creates your local environment configuration file
-- `npm run dev` - Starts the server with automatic restart on file changes (using nodemon)
+- `npm run dev` - Starts the server with automatic restart on file changes

 > 🔄 Troubleshooting: If you encounter errors, try deleting the `node_modules` folder and `package-lock.json`, then run `npm install` again.